bricker0/Map-a-Feature-Service/README.md

 # Seattle-Feature-Service
+The City of Seattle offers some of its data as a REST service.
+Here I will show you how to create a mashup and call data directly from an Esri Server.

 Here I show how to call Seattle Open Data Esri Feature Services using Leaflet.
 This example is based on this <a href= "http://esri.github.io/esri-leaflet/tutorials/working-with-feature-layers.html">Esri Custom popup tutorial.</a> and <a href="https://esri.github.io/esri-leaflet/examples/feature-layer-popups.html">this example</a>.